Making a difference award privacy notice

 We will always seek to comply with your request however, we may be required to hold or use your information to comply with legal duties.
 Please note, your request may delay or prevent us delivering a service to you.

-The UK Information Commissioner's Office (ICO) website contains further information about your rights, including the circumstances in which they apply on individuals’ rights under GDPR.
+The UK Information Commissioner's Office (ICO) website contains further information about your rights, including the circumstances in which they apply on individuals’ rights under the DPA 2018.

 Keeping your personal information secure